TJ Friedl Player Props: Reds vs. Cardinals

 TJ Friedl At The Plate

-- Friedl has seven doubles, three triples, three home runs and eight walks while hitting .313.
+- Friedl is batting .313 with seven doubles, three triples, three home runs and eight walks.

-- Friedl has picked up a hit in 26 of 38 games this season, with multiple hits 12 times.
+- Friedl has reached base via a hit in 26 games this year (of 38 played), and had multiple hits in 12 of those games.

-- In 7.9% of his games this season, he has hit a home run, and 2.1% of his trips to the dish.
+- In 7.9% of his games this season, he has hit a long ball, and 2.1% of his trips to the plate.

-- Friedl has had at least one RBI in 26.3% of his games this year (10 of 38), with more than one RBI four times (10.5%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Friedl has picked up an RBI in 26.3% of his games this year, with more than one RBI in 10.5% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.